tdalbertson/100-days-of-code/log.md

 **Thoughts** I haven't been keeping up with this log since I've been studying about pointers in C++.
 To be honest, they're the most challenging programming concept (so far) for me to understand.
 Because of this, they're intimidating and I haven't gotten around to the programming assignment that requires them...

+### Day 20: November 9th, 2020

+**Today's Progress**: Python Challenges

+**Thoughts** Jumped back on Python today and have been completing the function practice problems for a Udemy course I am taking and went over lists again with Team Treehouse's Python Course.

 **Link(s) to work**
 1. [Check Splitter App](https://github.com/tdalbertson/check_splitter)
 2. [Python Flappy Bird](https://github.com/tdalbertson/pythonflappybird)